stoffee/terraform-hcp-vault-eks/README.md

 terraform init && terraform apply
 ```

-2. Edit the sample.tfvars to customize the install, then initialize and apply the Terraform configuration to get a customized environment
+2. Rename and edit the sample.tfvars to customize the install, then initialize and apply the Terraform configuration to get a customized environment

 ```
 terraform init && terraform apply -var-file="sample.tfvars"